-Your spouse is going to be awarded time with your child
+Your spouse is going to be awarded time with your child.

-Encourage the relationship of your child and their other parent
+Encourage the relationship of your child and their other parent.

-Parent with your ex-spouse, not in spite of him or her
+Parent with your ex-spouse, not despite them

-Do not speak ill of your child's other parent
+Do not speak ill of your child's other parent.

 Your court will likely have instituted a temporary or standing order that bars you from engaging in this sort of behavior now and into the future as well.
-Beyond merely abiding by court orders you will not do anything to strengthen your relationship with your child by continually denigrating your ex-spouse.
+Beyond merely abiding by court orders, you will not do anything to strengthen your relationship with your child by continually denigrating your ex-spouse.
 Be civil and remember when your mother told you years ago: if you don't have anything nice to say about a person, consider not saying anything at all.